 Have you had these one-sided conversations with yourself recently?

-If you have, you should know, thirty-four percent of all realtors use staging in homes they’re trying to sell, and that the median cost for staging homes is approximately $675.
-From those staging services, prospective buyers offer a 1-5 percent increase on the staged home.
+If you have, you should know, thirty-four percent of all real estate agents use staging in homes they’re trying to sell, and that the median cost for staging homes is approximately $675.
+From those staging services, prospective home buyers offer a 1-5 percent increase on the staged home.
 That means, you easily get back your investment into staging a home.